Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-There have been numerous sects that attempt to predict the end of the world and prepare for it.
-Such literalism really misses the point.
-The Church believes that the ‘last day’ will come and in fact longs for the triumph of God and the victory over the forces of evil, including death.
-The ‘Day of the Lord’, which was inaugurated at the resurrection of Jesus, will be completed with his final coming in glory.
-Each Eucharist that we celebrate looks back to the death and resurrection, making it present again for us, and also looks forward to the coming of God’s kingdom.
-Christians are people who wait in joyful hope, but while we wait, we live in the reality of the present and try to build God’s kingdom on earth.
+Numerous sects have tried to predict the end of the world and prepare for it.
+However, such literalism strongly misses the point.
+The Church believes that the ‘last day’ will come, and it longs for God’s triumph and victory over the forces of evil, including death.
+The Day of the Lord, which was inaugurated at Jesus’ resurrection, will be completed with his final coming in glory.
+Each Eucharist that we celebrate simultaneously looks back to Jesus' death and resurrection, making it present for us again, and looks forward to the coming of God’s kingdom.
+As Christians, we are people who wait in joyful hope; however, while we wait, we live in the reality of the present and try to build God’s kingdom on earth.

-- Explore the sections of the Catechism that deal with the Church’s understanding of end times and judgment (CCC, §§668–682, 1038–1050).
+- Explore the relevant sections of the Catechism of the Catholic Church that explain the Church’s understanding of the end times and judgment (CCC, §§668–682, 1038–1050).

 Symbols and images

-To describe the end of time, this gospel uses a kind of language commonly used in this period and known as ‘apocalyptic’ language.
-The language is symbolic and should not be read literally.
-Ultimately, this text is designed to give faith and hope to those who were suffering persecution.
+To describe the end of time, this gospel uses ‘apocalyptic’ language, which was commonly used in this period.
+Apocalyptic language is symbolic, and it should not be read literally.
+Ultimately, this text aims to provide faith and hope to people who were suffering persecution.
 God will protect and sustain them.

 Living the Word